Where To Go for Easter Brunch

 Reservations: Call (603) 472-2001

-Enjoy an elegant brunch or dinner at this beautiful historic inn.
-The brunch menu includes a raw bar, Belgian waffle and omelet stations, cheese blintz, glazed salmon and much more, plus a carving station with North Country Smokehouse ham and leg of lamb.
-Dinner entrées range from housemade casarecce and Icelandic cod loin to filet Mignon and cardamom-marinated Scottish salmon.
-See the brunch menu here and the dinner menu here.
+Enjoy an elegant dinner at this beautiful historic inn.
+Dinner entrées range from smoked North Country ham and stuffed zucchini to filet Mignon and cardamom-marinated Scottish salmon.
+See the dinner menu here.

 The Grazing Room at The Colby Hill Inn